James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 “Whenever you interview fat people, you feel bad, because you know you’re not going to hire them.”

-Also at the same October 2000 UC Berkeley talk, Watson commented on Latin lovers vs. English lovers:
+Also at the same October 2000 UC Berkeley talk, Watson bizarrely commented on Latin lovers vs. English lovers:

 “That’s why you have Latin Lovers.
 You’ve never heard of an English lover.
 Only an English patient.”